-General Education Core Curriculum- All students/all major English - 12 credit hours KIN Skill Activity ENG 1316 Academic Research and Writing KIN Fitness or Skill ENG 1317 Introduction to Literature Activity ENG ENG Social/Behavioral Science - 12 credit hours HIS 1301 US History to 1877 or Fine Arts - 3 credit hours HIS 1302 US History from 1877 Any ART, Drama or MUS course.
-GOV 1303 Introduction to American Government Leadership - 1 academic hour LDR 1100 Life and Leadership Communication - 3 credit hours - COM 2300 Fundamentals of Communication Mathematics - 3 credit hours Level 2 Math or higher Religion - 12 credit hours Natural Science - 7 to 8 credit hours REL 1301 New Testament History and Reading Any natural science lab course plus any three-or four- REL 1311 History and Literature of the Old Testamer hour natural science course unless otherwise indicated.
-REL REL Physical Education - 3 credit hours KIN Fitness Activity
+10.03 Degree Requirements:

+General Education Core Curriculum- All students/all majors (except students in the Accelerated Degree Program) English - 12 credit hours Κ ENG 1316 Academic Research and Writing K ENG 1317 Introduction to Literature A

+ENG ENG\\\\\

+Fine Arts - 3 credit hours Any ART, Drama or MUS course.

+Leadership - 1 academic hour LDR 1100 Life and Leadership

+Level 2 Math or higher Natural Science - 7 to 8 credit hours Any natural science lab course plus any three-or fourhour natural science course unless otherwise indicated.

+In addition, all students must complete the following general graduation requirements:

-Choose one of the following: ENG 2301 World Literature: Classicism HIS 2321 History of Western Civilization to 1715 HIS 3314 Traditions/Values of Classical Civilization PHL 3301 Survey of Western Philosophy this course will also fulfill one of the English requirements in the general education core
+Classics/Humanities - 3 credit hours Choose one of the following: ENG 2301 World Literature: Classicism \ HIS 2321 History of Western Civilization to 1715 HIS 3314 Traditions/Values of Classical Civilization PHL 3301 Survey of Western Philosophy \this course will also fulfill one of the English requirements in the general education core